legendsolar/frontend/arch.md

 #### Deployment
 - Currently deployment is entirely manual, but I'm going to work on changing this soon
 - Would like to utilize Cloud build to remote build and update new image version
+-

+#### Additional Questions / Actions
+- What is `axios` doing
+  - Creating new HTTP clients?
+- Set timeouts based on incoming timeout
+  - What's the timeouts(s)
+- Move secrets to var and secret
+- Move bigger env variables to env variables
+- Add revision URLs
+- Where is Apollo cache